These sweet and spicy roasted carrots take their sweet heat from honey and cayenne. Simple to make and perfectly lovely alongside just about anything.

 These roasted carrots take their weeknight ease from a short spell in the oven and their sweet heat from honey and cayenne.
 If you want a slightly citrusy tang, add a splash of lime for an unexpected zing.
 Or if that’s not your thing, just think of all the other ways in which you can gussy these up, depending on what does trip your fancy.
 A squeeze of lemon in place of lime.
 A sprinkle of herbs or paprika in lieu of cayenne.
 Or whatever you want.
 And then let us know how it goes in a comment below.
-This recipe has been updated.
 Originally published June 7, 2016.–Renee Schettler Rossi

 How To Roast Whole Carrots

 The recipe below cuts the carrots into lengths of specific size so that the carrots cook evenly and in a short enough time so that the carrots become tender before the honey scorches.
 If you care for a more elegant appearance, as with the beauties you see in the photo, opt for slender, young carrots and leave them whole.
 Or, if all you have available to you are thicker carrots, slice them in half lengthwise and keep a careful eye on them in the oven.

 - 15 M

 - 2 1/2 pounds (1 1/4 kg) carrots, peeled and cut into sticks 3 inches (7 1/2 cm) long and 1/2 inch (12 mm) wide

 - 1/8 teaspoon cayenne pepper, or to taste